 • 1 tablespoon unsweetened vanilla almond milk or milk of choice

-• Optional: toasted and coarsely chopped pecans
+• Toasted and coarsely chopped pecans optional

 Instructions

-• BAKE: Smooth the top with the spatula and bake for 28-34 minutes or until the cake is lightly browned at the edges and set in the middle (toothpick inserted in the center should come out clean).
+• Smooth the top with the spatula and bake for 28–34 minutes or until the cake is lightly browned at the edges and set in the middle (toothpick inserted in the center should come out clean).
 (32 mins is perfect in my oven!)

-• DECORATE: Frost the completely cooled cake evenly with the frosting.
+• Frost the completely cooled cake evenly with the frosting.
 If desired, top the frosting with chopped pecans.

 Video